azaleax/100-days-of-code/log.md

 **Today's Progress**: No personal coding today, but attended a meetup for SD Regional Data Library on their project to collect & analyze SD water quality data.
 Looking forward to getting involved in a project to learn :)

 **Link to their project site:** [SD Regional Data Library](https://www.sandiegodata.org/)

+## Day 4: June 14, 2018 (Thursday)

+**Today's Progress**: Started looking into Jupyter Notebook a bit to get familiar with its usage.

+**Weekend's Todo:** Get more familiar with using Python for data processing, and using Jupyter Notebook